Asymptotic Theory of Geometric and Adaptive $k$-Means Clustering: Preliminaries

-If $\{C_n\}_{n\in\N}$ and $C$ in $\cpt(X)$ are such that $\dvecHaus(C_n,C)\to 0$, then we say that $\{C_n\}_{n\in\N}$ \textit{converges in the Hausdorff upper sense to} $C$, and if they are such that $\dvecHaus(C,C_n)\to 0$, then we say that $\{C_n\}_{n\in\N}$ \textit{converges in the Hausdorff lower sense to} $C$.
-As before, we will not discuss these as topological notions (although we believe, in contrast to the Kuratowski convergences, that the Hausdorff conergences are always topologizable).
+If $\{C_n\}_{n\in\N}$ and $C$ in $\cbdd(X)$ are such that $\dvecHaus(C_n,C)\to 0$, then we say that $\{C_n\}_{n\in\N}$ \textit{converges in the $d$-Hausdorff upper sense to} $C$, and if they are such that $\dvecHaus(C,C_n)\to 0$, then we say that $\{C_n\}_{n\in\N}$ \textit{converges in the $d$-Hausdorff lower sense to} $C$.
+As before, we will not discuss these as topological notions (although we observe, in contrast to the Kuratowski convergences, that the Hausdorff convergences are always topologizable \cite[Lemma~3.12]{JaffeInfDim}).

-\begin{remark} By replacing the maximum with a supremum and the minimum with an infimum, we can extend our definition of $\dvecHaus$ to cover the case that $C,C'\in \closed(X)$ are assumed only to be non-empty; in this case we set